severalnines/docs/user-guide/mysql/backup.rst

 Restore Backup
 ..............

-Restores backup (mysqldump and xtrabackup) created by ClusterControl.
+Restores mysqldump or Percona Xtrabackup created by ClusterControl.
+ClusterControl supports two restoration options:
+- Restore on node
+- Restore and verify on standalone host

+**Restore on node***

 You can restore up to a certain incremental backup by clicking on the *Restore* button for the respective backup ID.
 The following steps will be performed:

 For mysqldump (online restore):